I-am-Future/jetson-csicam/README.md

 1. At the beginning, the buffer is not full.
 The 2nd to 12th frame is reading consecutively the oldest frame in the buffer.
 It’s not what we want, about 0.25s to each other.
 2. Later, the buffer overflows.
 In that case, the latest frame is appended at the end of the buffer.
 When we call `read()`, we are reading the front most (oldest frame) in the buffer, but not what is currently going on (latest, at the end of the buffer).

 Some people may say `cap.set(cv2.CAP_PROP_BUFFERSIZE, 1)` could solve this problem.
 But at least for my camera, it does not support this.
-We need find other solutions:
+This package offers a solution:

 - With our `jetson-csicam`:

 <img src="imgs/tiled_live.jpg" alt="tiled_live" style="zoom:50%;" />

 Our code will continuously flush the unused buffer, and make the latest frame at the beginning of the buffer.
 In that case, every time when we call `read()`, we are always fetching the latest frame.
+As you can see, the shot interval is around 0.25 sec.
 There are no latency anymore.

 ## Install